 Scheduled Trials.
 Trial schedules are subject to change, and many cases are dismissed before trial.
-There are 48 cases, exclusive of Engle Progeny cases, scheduled for trial as of December 31, 2022 through December 31, 2023, for RJR Tobacco, B&W, Lorillard Tobacco or their affiliates and indemnitees: 35 individual smoking and health cases, 11 Filter Cases, and two other non-smoking and health cases.
-There are also approximately 77 Engle Progeny cases against RJR Tobacco, B&W and/or Lorillard Tobacco set for trial through December 31, 2023.
+There are 44 cases, exclusive of Engle Progeny cases, scheduled for trial as of December 31, 2023 through December 31, 2024, for RJR Tobacco, B&W, Lorillard Tobacco or their affiliates and indemnitees: 33 individual smoking and health cases, nine Filter Cases, one class action case and one other non-smoking and health case.
+There are also approximately 28 Engle Progeny cases against RJR Tobacco, B&W and/or Lorillard Tobacco set for trial through December 31, 2024.
 It is not known how many of these cases will actually be tried.

 Trial Results.
-From January 1, 2020 through December 31, 2022, 44 individual smoking and health, Engle Progeny, and patent cases in which RJR Tobacco, B&W and/or Lorillard Tobacco were defendants were tried, including nine trials for cases where mistrials were declared in the original proceedings.
-Verdicts in favor of RJR Tobacco, B&W and Lorillard Tobacco and, in some cases, other defendants, were returned in 8 cases, tried in Florida (5), Oregon (1), and Massachusetts (2).
-There were also seven mistrials in Florida.
-Verdicts in favor of the plaintiffs were returned in 23 cases tried in Florida (18), Massachusetts (1), New Mexico (1), Oregon (2) and North Carolina (1).
-Three of the cases (in Florida) were dismissed during trial.
-One of the cases was a punitive damages re-trial.
+From January 1, 2021 through December 31, 2023, 58 individual smoking and health, Engle Progeny, and patent cases in which RJR Tobacco, B&W and/or Lorillard Tobacco were defendants were tried, including 11 trials for cases where mistrials were declared in the original proceedings.
+Verdicts in favor of RJR Tobacco, B&W and Lorillard Tobacco and, in some cases, other defendants, were returned in 15 cases, tried in Florida (8), Oregon (1), and Massachusetts (4), Illinois (1) and D.C.
+(1).
+Verdicts in favor of the plaintiffs were returned in 32 cases tried in Florida (23), Massachusetts (3), New Mexico (2), Oregon (2), Virginia (1) and North

+Carolina (1).
+Two of the cases (in Florida) were dismissed during trial.
+One of the cases (in Florida) was a punitive damages re-trial that was retried twice (the first retrial resulted in plaintiff verdict; the second retrial resulted in defense verdict).

-In 2022, 19 Engle Progeny cases in which RJR Tobacco and/or Lorillard Tobacco was a defendant were tried: ---
+In 2023, 9 Engle Progeny cases in which RJR Tobacco and/or Lorillard Tobacco was a defendant were tried:

-Total number of trials 19 Number of trials resulting in plaintiffs' verdicts 9 Total damages awarded in final judgments against RJR Tobacco \$43,450,000 Amount of overall damages comprising 'compensatory damages' (approximately) \$29,955,000 (of overall \$43,450,000) Amount of overall damages comprising 'punitive damages' (approximately) \$13,495,000 (of overall \$43,450,000) Number of adverse judgments appealed by RJR Tobacco 4 Number of adverse judgments (not yet appealed), in which RJR Tobacco still has time to file an appeal 1 Number of adverse judgments in which no appeal was sought 4
+Total number of trials 9 Number of trials resulting in plaintiffs' verdicts 5 Total damages awarded in final judgments against RJR Tobacco \$14,430,000 Amount of overall damages comprising 'compensatory damages' (approximately) \$14,430,000 (of overall \$14,430,000) Amount of overall damages comprising 'punitive damages' (approximately) \$0 (of overall \$14,430,000) Number of adverse judgments appealed by RJR Tobacco 3 Number of adverse judgments (not yet appealed), in which RJR Tobacco still has time to file an appeal 0 Number of adverse judgments in which no appeal was sought 2

-In 2022, seven non-Engle Progeny individual smoking and health cases, in which RJR Tobacco, B&W and/or Lorillard Tobacco was a defendant, were tried:
+In 2023, eight non-Engle Progeny individual smoking and health cases, in which RJR Tobacco, B&W and/or Lorillard Tobacco was a defendant, were tried: